Solar Panels in Scalloway, Shetland Islands

 How does shading affect solar panels in Scalloway?

-Shading from trees, chimneys, or nearby buildings can reduce output significantly.
-Modern systems use optimisers or microinverters so that shading on one panel doesn't drag down the whole system.
-Your installer will assess shading during the site survey.
+Shading from trees, chimneys, or nearby buildings can reduce output significantly — even partial shading on one panel can affect the whole string in older systems.
+Modern systems use power optimisers or microinverters so that shading on one panel does not drag down the performance of other panels, typically recovering 20-25% of otherwise lost generation.
+Your MCS-certified installer will assess shading patterns throughout the year during the site survey using specialist tools.
+If shading is unavoidable, optimisers add approximately £50-£80 per panel but are well worth the investment for maintaining overall system performance.

 Can I get solar panels on an east or west facing roof in Scalloway?

 Yes.
-East or west-facing roofs still produce 80-85% of the output of a south-facing roof.
-Many installers recommend splitting panels across east and west to spread generation throughout the day, which can actually improve self-consumption.
+East or west-facing roofs still produce 80-85% of the output of a south-facing roof, making them well worth installing.
+Many installers recommend splitting panels across east and west faces to spread generation throughout the day, which can improve self-consumption and reduce the amount of electricity exported at the lower SEG rate.
+East-facing panels generate more in the morning, while west-facing panels peak in the afternoon — both align well with typical household usage patterns.
+Only north-facing roofs are generally unsuitable for solar in the UK.

 How long does solar panel installation take?